 Voting your shares in advance of the meeting is the easiest way to vote.
 The voting process is different depending on whether you are a registered or non-registered (beneficial) shareholder.
 You are a registered shareholder if your shares are held in your name.
 You are a beneficial shareholder if your shares are held in the name of your nominee (usually a bank, trust company, securities dealer or other financial institution) and you are the beneficial owner of the shares.
-If you are not sure whether you are a registered shareholder, please contact Stantec's transfer agent, Computershare, at 1-800-564-6253 (North America) or 1-514-982-7555 (International).
+If you are not sure whether you are a registered shareholder, please contact Stantec's transfer agent, Computershare Trust Company of Canada ("Computershare"), at 1-800-564-6253 (North America) or 1-514-982-7555 (International).

-How to vote in advance - Registered Shareholders
+How to Vote in Advance - Registered Shareholders

 As a registered shareholder, you have received a form of proxy.
 Voting by proxy means that you appoint a person or entity (your proxyholder) to attend the meeting and vote your shares in accordance with your instructions.
 Your proxyholder does not need to be a shareholder, but this person or company must attend the meeting and vote on your behalf.
-Please refer to the section titled Appointing a proxyholder to vote at the meeting below.
+Please refer to the section titled Appointing a Proxyholder to Vote at the Meeting below.